SOFTS-Arabica coffee slips off 4-year high, raw sugar also falls

 SUGAR

-* Dealers said sugar might see some selling near term given the widening discount for the July contract versus October, a bearish signal indicating increased nearby supply.
+* Dealers said sugar might see some selling in the near-term given the widening discount for the July contract versus October, a bearish signal indicating increased nearby supply.

-* They added, however, July should find support below 17.20, with a deteriorating supply outlook in top producer Brazil meaning the market is ultimately still poised for gains.
+* They added, however, that July should find support below 17.20 cents per lb, with a deteriorating supply outlook in top producer Brazil meaning the market is ultimately still poised for gains.

 COCOA

-* Cocoa has been pressured by surplus supply in the current season.
+* Cocoa has been pressured by surplus supply in the current season, but relaxing protocols to deal with the coronavirus pandemic in large markets such as the United States and Europe are seen as positive for its recovery.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.